ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 ### Counting API

-This is not too much of a big deal for APIs; nominally, it just allows someone to count how many bytes/code units/code points result from converting an input sequence from X to Y, without actually doing the conversion and/or without actually writing to an output buffer.
+This is not too much of a big deal for APIs; nominally, it just allows someone to count how many bytes / code units / code points result from converting an input sequence from X to Y, without actually doing the conversion and/or without actually writing to an output buffer.
 There are ways to repurpose normal single/bulk conversions to achieve this API without requiring a library author to write it, but for this feature we will consider the explicit existence of such counting APIs directly because they can be optimized on their own with better performance characteristics if they are not simply wrappers around bulk/single conversion APIs.

 ### Validation API